jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+10 Aug 2021

+- *A Friend of the Earth* by T. C. Boyle (2000), p.
+183-4 (no link):

+  "There it is, the sun, angry and blistered in a sky the color of a bleached robin's egg, steam rising, catfish wriggling, eighty-seven degrees already and it's only eight in the morning. ...
+Anyway, I was up at six, the astonishing wallop of the meteorlogical change registering insistently in my back and hip joints, the pillow gummy with sweat, my glasses misted over the minute I clapped them on the bridge of my nose.

+  Global warming.
+I remember the time when people debated not only the fact of it but the consequence.
+It didn't sound so bad, on the face of it, to someone from Winnipeg, Grand Forks or Sakhalin Island.
+The greenhouse effect, they called it.
+And what are greenhouses but pleasant, warm, nurturing places, where you can grow sago palms and hyroponic tomatoes during the deep freeze of the winter?
+But that's not how it is at all.
+  No, it's like leaving your car in the sun all day with the windows rolled up and then climbing in and discovering they've been sealed shut -- and the doors too.
+The hotter it is, the more evaporation; the more evaporation, the hotter it gets, because the biggest greenhouse gas, by far and away, is water vapor.
+That's how it is, and that's why for the next six months it's going to get so hot the Pulchris River will evaporate and rise back up into the sky like a ghost in a long trailing shroud and all this muck will be baked to the texture of concrete.
+Global warming.
+It's a fact."

+  This novel was published in 2000; it is set in the years 2025-26.
+I thought of this passage during the "once-in-a-millenium heat dome" in June when temperatures in the Pacific Northwest exceeded 100 F, the highest ever recorded here.
+Another heat wave is expected later this week.

 22 Jul 2021

 - The Empire Writes Back by William Dalrymple, review of *The Autobiography